RedHandSheppard/cardkey/README.md

 # cardkey

+PLEASE VIEW RAW I DIDNT REALIZE IT WAS GONNA FORMAT WHAT IT SHOWS YOU HERE!!

 usb keyboard, encrypted passwords/notes. its probably got bugs, please feel free to critique, im new to all this.